Places To Visit in Sakleshpur: Post COVID19 Travel

-Do you remember reading about a small colorful van with all the basic amenities that work as a house on wheels?
+Do you remember reading about a small colourful van with all the basic amenities that work as a house on wheels?
 Yes, I’m talking about the Caravan.
 We all have read about it and have seen how it has gained popularity over the years.
-Earlier it was mostly related to the Hippie culture wherein people are free-spirited and tend to keep traveling.
+Earlier it was mostly related to the Hippie culture wherein people are free-spirited and tend to keep travelling.

 Last year I got to know about the Trippy Wheels, a startup led by two young ladies in Bangalore who are trying to bring in the caravaning culture to India.
 Trippy Wheels is India’s first affordable caravan rental company.

 The Caravans have seating & sleeping facilities.
 The Caravan has cabins that have all the quirky decors to make you feel at home.
 You’ll also get kitchen amenities, outdoor and indoor games, and tents.
 The whole idea of caravanning is awesome.
 Hire one and take it anywhere you want; for a night camp or for simply exploring the wilds or for a long vacation.

 So I was on my way to the office when a radio advertisement introduced this trending concept of caravanning in Bangalore.
 I couldn’t wait and convinced my cousins for a weekend trip to Sakleshpur.

 As we all know the whole idea of travelling will change drastically in the post COVID world.
 People will anyway travel but concepts like Caravan will gain a lot of popularity as it will help the people to maintain social distancing while travelling.
 Here’s how you plan your weekend getaway without worries when the world opens up.

 Caravan On Rent